Flinders University and Charles Darwin University Medicine

 International students - Your ISAT is combined with your interview result and your secondary school results.

 Doctor of Medicine

-Stage 1: The offer of an interview is made based on a student's GAMSAT/MCAT score (unless you’re an Indigenous applicant in which case you apply through the Indigenous Entry Scheme).
+Stage 1: The offer of an interview is made based on a student's GAMSAT/MCAT score (unless you’re an Indigenous applicant in which case you can either apply through the domestic pathway (requiring GAMSAT) or through the Indigenous Entry Scheme.

 Stage 2: Selection for the offer of a place in the Doctor of Medicine degree is made on the basis of your interview result (33%) that is combined with your weighted GPA (33%) and GAMSAT (33%).

 If you’re applying for a rural sub-quota place you’re required to complete an autobiographical statement (10%) and this is combined with your interview (40%), a scenario (20%) and an overall performance assessment (30%) to determine your offer of a place.

 Indigenous applicants applying through the Indigenous Entry Scheme have an interview and then are required to complete a 4-5 week program (Preparation for Medicine and Extended Learning in Science) in order to qualify.